yopdog/test22/Liberland-constitution.md

 * **§XX.1.** The High Court of Liberland shall be composed of four Justices of the High Court and the Chief Justice of the High Court who shall preside over the Court.
 * **§XX.2.** The Chief Justice of the High Court shall be elected by the Citizens of Liberland by use of a range vote.
- * **§XX.2(1).** All candidates for the Chief Justice position must be no younger then 35 years of age and must be quilified lawyers who have surved at least 7 years as a judge in a respectable court.
+ * **§XX.2(1).** All candidates for the Chief Justice position must be no younger then thirty-five years of age and must be quilified lawyers who have surved at least seven years as a judge in a respectable court.
  * **§XX.2(2)** upon election, the Chief Justice shall be responsible for appointing the four Justices of the High Court.
  * **§XX.2(3)** Should the office of any of the Justices of the High Court become vacant, the Chief Justice of the High Court shall appoint a new Justice.
  * **§XX.2(4)** The Chief Justice shall be subject to impeachment by the Citizens as described in article IX.